nhn/socket.io-client-unity3d/CONTRIBUTING.md

-# Contributing to Haste framework
+# Contributing to Socket.IO-Client-Unity3D
-Haste framework is a large project and contributions are more than welcome, so thank you for wanting to contribute to Haste framework!
+Contributions are more than welcome, so thank you for wanting to contribute to Socket.IO-Client-Unity3D!

 ---